Should You Consent To Field Sobriety Tests?

 At The Law Office of Philip R. Nathe, our criminal defense attorney wants to encourage everyone to take the first steps toward protecting their rights: knowing what you are legally required to do when interacting with the police.
 During more than 30 years working in the Illinois criminal justice system, we have seen too many people who simply gave the police and prosecutors everything they needed to convict them.
 You do not have to make that mistake.

-Contact the DuPage County FSTS Attorney of The Law Office of Philip R. Nathe
+Contact The Law Office Of Philip R. Nathe

-We accept Visa and MasterCard for our clients' convenience.
+We accept credit cards for our clients’ convenience.